Profile: Martin Midstream Partners LP (MMLP.OQ)

 Terminalling and Storage

 Natural Gas Services

-The Company manufactures and markets sulfur-based fertilizer and related sulfur products include plant nutrient sulfur products, ammonium sulfate products, industrial sulfur products and liquid sulfur products.
-It produces plant nutrient and agricultural ground sulfur products at its two facilities in Odessa, Texas.
-It also produces plant nutrient sulfur product is a 90% degradable sulfur product marketed under the Disper-Sul trade name and sold throughout the United States.
-It produces various grades of ammonium sulfate, including coarse and standard grades, a 40% ammonium sulfate solution and a food-grade material.
-It produces industrial sulfur products, such as elemental pastille sulfur, industrial ground sulfur products, and emulsified sulfur.
+The Company's sulfur-based fertilizer and related sulfur products include plant nutrient sulfur products, ammonium sulfate products, industrial sulfur products and liquid sulfur products.
+It produces plant nutrient and agricultural ground sulfur products at its facilities in Odessa, Texas, Seneca, Illinois and Cactus, Texas.
+The plant nutrient sulfur product is a 90% degradable sulfur product marketed under the Disper-Sul trade name and sold throughout the United States.
+It produces various grades of ammonium sulfate, including granular, coarse, standard and 40% ammonium sulfate solution.
+It produces industrial sulfur products, such as elemental pastille sulfur, industrial ground sulfur products and emulsified sulfur.
 It produces elemental pastille sulfur at its Odessa, Texas and Seneca, Illinois facilities.
-The Company produces ammonium thiosulfate at its Neches terminal location in Beaumont, Texas.
+The Company produces ammonium thiosulfate at its Neches terminal facility in Beaumont, Texas.
 This agricultural sulfur product is a clear liquid containing 12% nitrogen and 26% sulfur.
 As of December 31, 2016, the Company owned 35 railcars and leased 94 railcars equipped to transport molten sulfur.

 Martin Midstream Partners LP

-KILGORE TX 75662
+KILGORE TX 75662-6935

 Company Web Links

 - BRIEF-Martin Midstream Partners Q1 revenue $253.3 million

 - BRIEF-Martin Midstream Partners LP sees 2017 adjusted EBITDA $157.4 mln - SEC Filing

 - BRIEF-Martin Midstream Partners announces pricing of public offering of common units